Skip to main content

 • npx expo run

-• Build a the app and then runs the development server
+• Builds the app and then runs the development server

-• does't build the app on consecutive runs if there exists build folder(ios and android) folder.
+• Doesn't build the app on consecutive runs if there exists build folder(ios and android) folder.

 • other options